johnfrenchxyz/Front-end-Developer-Interview-Questions/README.md

 #### HTML Questions:

 * What does a `doctype` do?
+  * It is an instuction to the browser about what version of HTML you're using and how it interpret and interact with the code.
 * What's the difference between full standards mode, almost standards mode and quirks mode?
+  * They are a slightly different set of rules for interpreting HTML/CSS.
+Almost Standards mode has differening height calculations for line boxes and inline elements in them.
 * What's the difference between HTML and XHTML?
 * Are there any problems with serving pages as `application/xhtml+xml`?
 * How do you serve a page with content in multiple languages?